choudhury722k/Learning_files/README.md

 # Learning_files
 <h2 align="center">
-        <samp>&gt; Hello Developers, This repo consists of all the learning files for understanding of AI, ML, Embedded C etc which i had gone throught my Embedded ML journey.
+        <samp>Hello Developers, This repo consists of all the learning files for understanding of AI, ML, Embedded C etc which i had gone throught my Embedded ML journey.
         </samp>